When Brother Andrew died in September 2022, I mourned with the rest of the world.

 He described in God Smuggler how little money he had when he went to Bible school.

-In the fall of 1953, he spent a lot of time in bed with a back injury.
-While there, he “found solace” in the Oswald Chambers’ books, My Utmost for His Highest in particular.
+In the fall of 1953, he spent much of his time in bed due to a back injury.
+While there, he “found solace” in Oswald Chambers’ books, My Utmost for His Highest in particular.

-The devotional blessed him so much, he wrote a letter to Biddy Chambers expressing his thanks.
+The devotional blessed him so much that he wrote a letter to Biddy Chambers expressing his thanks.

-As tended to be her custom, she replied with an invitation to visit someday.
+As was her custom, she replied with an invitation to visit someday.

 How did Brother Andrew meet Biddy and Kathleen Chambers?